 Peabody Energy’s debt

-According to the latest company filings, the book value of Peabody Energy’s (BTU) debt as of June 30, 2017, after exiting from bankruptcy is $1.77 billion.
-Of that, $1.4 million is due for payment in 2022.
+According to the latest company filings, the book value of Peabody Energy’s (BTUUQ) debt is about $7.5 billion.
+Of that, about $1.5 billion is due for payment in November 2018, and most of the rest is due after 2020.

-As of June 30, 2017, Peabody had a debt-to-TTM (trailing 12-month) adjusted EBITDA (earnings before interest, tax, depreciation, and amortization) ratio of 2.04x.
-The ratio is a measure of the company’s leverage.
-After exiting from bankruptcy, the company’s leverage is lower than coal (KOL) companies Westmoreland Coal (WLB) at 6.88x, Natural Resources Partners (NRP) at 4.37x, and Cloud Peak Energy (CLD) at 3.55x.
+As of March 31, 2016, BTUUQ had a debt-to-TTM (trailing 12-month) adjusted EBITDA (earnings before interest, tax, depreciation, and amortization) ratio of about 24.0x.
+This is a measure of the company’s leverage.